 Now to put my oar in, very conscious of my own sins and weakness.
 After all these years of treating the ailments that beset us, I have to conclude that obesity and gluttony are two of the great sins.
 Why is that?
-It's because being severely overweight is a campaign of pain against yourself.
+It is because being severely overweight is a campaign of pain against yourself.

 It is even more true if you call yourself a Christian; because your body is not your own.
 You have been bought with a price and you now belong to the Lord.
 Obesity is a sin against the temple where the Holy Spirit dwells.

-Gluttony is only one cause of obesity; if you eat the wrong foods, and exercise too little you will certainly and perhaps unwittingly put on weight.
+Gluttony is the lesser cause of obesity; if you eat the wrong foods, and exercise too little you will certainly and perhaps unwittingly put on weight.

-More usually we become obese not because we eat too much; it's because we eat too much refined carbohydrate.
-120 years ago the average Western person ate 4kg of sugar per year; today it's 107kg.
+More usually we become obese not because we eat too much; it is because we consume a lot of refined carbohydrate.
+120 years ago the average Western person ate 4kg of sugar per annum; today it is 107kg.
 Two very large bags, and more.
-And that's because we doctors don't take the time to educate our patients; and because we don't want to offend you.
-It's easier to look the other way and pretend all is well in the state of Denmark, when we both know it damn well it ain't.
+And that is because we doctors do not take the time to educate our patients; and also since we do not want to offend you.
+It is easier to look the other way and pretend all is well in the state of Denmark, when we both know it is not.

-So doctors would rather prescribe blood pressure medication rather than suggest ways in which you could lose weight.
-And statins to lower your cholesterol rather than talk about the foods that lower cholesterol naturally; like oats, garbanzo beans, apples and salads; call it medical and chiropractic hypocrisy if you will.
+So doctors would rather prescribe blood pressure medication than suggest ways in which you could lose weight.
+And statins to lower your cholesterol instead of talking about the foods that lower the blood fats naturally.
+Those like oats, garbanzo beans and apples; and salads too.
+Call it medical hypocrisy if you will.

 And write out a prescription for medication to lower your blood sugar, rather than point out the foods that are causing your type-two diabetes.